markr07/dcc-ex.github.io/docs/begin/what-to-know.rst

     * - |EX-TB-LOGO-SMALL|
       -  An Android app to help configure your EX-CommandStation

-Our list of open source hardware products currently include:
+Our open source hardware products currently include:

 .. list-table::
     :widths: 33 33 33